 Just as with any medical procedure, there are some things you should know beforehand and some preparation you will need to do.
 On the day of the procedure, avoid wearing any eye makeup, creams, lotions, perfume, or cologne.
 The ophthalmologist will perform CXL on one eye at a time.
 It will affect your vision in the first few hours, so make sure someone can drive you home after the procedure.

 Recovery time can be different for each patient, and depends on the type of CXL chosen.
 For the Epi-off procedure, there may be some pain felt over a few days’ time.
 As the epi heals, the pain will lessen and eventually fade completely.
 It may take up to a week and a half to resume normal activities.
 If the Epi-on version was done, then recovery time tends to be quicker and virtually painless.

 Most eye doctors recommend not wearing contact lenses in the first few days following Collagen Cross-Linking.
 Others suggest waiting several weeks, but this is contingent upon the type of CXL performed on the patient.

 Remember, Keratoconus is a condition that requires ongoing treatment by a qualified eye doctor.
 Even after Collagen Cross-Linking has been performed, it’s important that you or a loved one who suffers from this disease find an eye doctor with you are comfortable with and trust to monitor the condition for the long-term.

 Are you considering Collagen Cross Linking or would you like to know if it could help your Keratoconus?
-Speak with our eye doctors, Dr. David Yoo & Dr. Daniel Quon, and the team of helpful staff today.
+Speak with Dr. David Yoo & Dr. Daniel Quon and the team of helpful staff today.